SQL Server Data Types with Examples

 - Numeric (P, S)

-Here P represent precision and S represent Scale and the default value of the Decimal data type is Decimal (18, 0) and also for Numeric (18, 0).
+But both are the same.
+Here P represents precision and S represents Scale and the default value of the Decimal data type is Decimal (18, 0) and also for Numeric (18, 0).

 Example: 285.21 here the precision is 5

 The scale is nothing but it just indicates the maximum number of decimal digits that we can store to the right of the decimal point.
 The scale must have a value from 0 through p (i.e. precision).
 We can specify the scale only if the precision is specified.
 The default scale is 0.